philippberens/lifespan/analysis.md

 Philipp Berens and Tom Wallis
 October 9, 2016

 Dong et al. claim to present statistical evidence in favor of an absolute limit to the human lifespan.
-Here I present a reanalysis of a central figure in their paper showing that in fact the data is uninformative with regards to the question whether there is a limit to human lifespan or not.
+Here we present a reanalysis of a central figure in their paper showing that in fact the data is uninformative with regards to the question whether there is a limit to human lifespan or not.

 The model by the authors
 ------------------------

 The authors graph the maximum age reported at death (MRAD) for each year between 1968 and 2006.
-I acquired the data using WebPlotDigitizer and rounded the numbers to full years (which is what likely was the case for the original data).
+We acquired the data using WebPlotDigitizer and rounded the numbers to full years (which is what likely was the case for the original data).
 Originally the data came from the [IDL Database](http://www.supercentenarians.org/).

 Here is the raw data, as presented by the authors, fitting separate regression for years up to 1994 and after 1995.